swisnl/filament-activitylog/README.md

 ### Pages

-For pages, use the `Swis\Filament\ActivityLog\Filament\Actions\ActivitylogAction`.
+For pages, use the `Swis\Filament\ActivityLog\Actions\ActivitylogAction`.
 The action can be added to the header actions of the page.
 The example shows how to add the action to the `EditRecord` page, but the same logic applies to the `ViewRecord` page, or other record pages.

 ```php